Red Diesel Law

 You can get into trouble by not paying attention to the grey areas.
 For example, it is illegal to use red diesel on public roads.
-However, if a tractor needs to cross a public road on route to another piece of land, then it’s likely that investigators will wave the red diesel law.
+However, if a tractor needs to cross a public road en route to another piece of land, then it’s likely that investigators will wave the red diesel law.

 It is probably best to run your situation by HMRC if the printed guidelines on red diesel law don’t apply.

 Q. According to red diesel law, what vehicles can I use?

 A. Exempt vehicles are the only vehicles that can use red diesel on the road.
 Only vehicles that are being used for forestry or farming work classify as exempt vehicles.
 The vehicles that may be included for exemption could be:

 - Tractors – Tractors are allowed to use red diesel to assist in the gritting of roads.
 However, tractors can also use red diesel when cutting plants and hedges on public roads.

 - Light Agricultural Vehicles – These are vehicles that weigh less than 1000kgs and there is only space for a driver.

 - Material handlers, for example, telehandlers and filling shovels.